MICHELLE: Hey, MJ! What did Geronimo say when he jumped out of an airplane?

 That said, I undoubtedly will read the last volume to see how it all wraps up.

-MELINDA: You are a lot more patient with this series than I have been.
+MJ: You are a lot more patient with this series than I have been.
 I gave up on it many volumes ago, for most of the reasons you mention here.
 Somehow it managed to eclipse my tolerance for brainless shoujo.
 I hadn’t realized that was possible, really, until Stepping on Roses.
 Though I have enjoyed Sean’s repeated wish that it would turn into a shogi manga.
 Sumi’s unexpected skill at shogi is pretty much all the series has going for it, in my view.
 Heh.

 MICHELLE: I would much prefer it as a shogi manga!